-The next lease would be taken by John’s son Edward.
+This lease 1658 – 1667 and the next lease 1667 – 1675 would be taken on by John’s son Edward.

-The Spencer-Fownes syndicate went on to take over two dozen forges between the Derbyshire border and Kirkstall Forge in Leeds.
+The Spencer-Fownes syndicate went on to take over two dozen ironworks and forges between the Derbyshire border and Kirkstall Forge in Leeds.
 They gained the advantages of specialisation and monopoly and the availability of shared capital.
 Investment was divided 60% John Spencer I and 40% William Fownes and his brother Gilbert.

 The role of an important local family

 Thomas Wentworth was knighted in 1611, appointed President of the North and Privy Counsellor in 1629.
-He was made Lord Deputy of Ireland in 1633 where he gained unpopularity.
+He was made Lord Deputy of Ireland in 1633 where he gained taxes and unpopularity.
 He was created Earl of Strafford in 1640.
 He was impeached by Parliament in 1641 and (abandoned by Charles I) he was executed.

 Christopher returned to Broomhead on the death of his father in 1620 to marry Mary Ibbotson of Wigtwizzle in 1623.
 He rebuilt Broomhead Hall.
 Christopher refused to attend the coronation of Charles I in 1627 (effectively turning down a knighthood).
 He was fined £15.
 In the civil war Christopher became a captain in the parliamentary army.
 Mary is reputed to have held off a siege of the Hall by royalist troops.